ThinkFoundation/ThinkOS/docs/SYSTEM_ARCHITECTURE.md

 **Proof:**
 - ✅ default-chat-assistant WORKS (uses context-builder)
-- ❌ Note agents FAIL (bypass context-builder)
+- ❌ Direct event subscriptions FAIL (bypass context-builder)

 **This is not optional** - context-builder is THE reason agents can reason!